-IVR Customer Intent Recognition
+IVR Customer Service Intent Recognition

-IVR (Interactive Voice Response) Customer Service Intent Recognition refers to the application of AI voice processing technology that allows users to interact with customer service systems through voice commands, automatically recognizing customer intent to provide corresponding services.
-In Taiwan, such systems are widely used in banking, telecommunications, healthcare, and other sectors to improve service efficiency and customer experience.
+IVR (Interactive Voice Response) customer service intent recognition refers to a technology application that combines AI artificial intelligence voice processing technology, allowing users to interact with customer service systems through voice commands, and automatically recognizes customer semantics to provide corresponding services.
+In Taiwan, such systems have been widely applied in banking, telecommunications, healthcare and other fields, enhancing service efficiency and customer experience.

-Core Functions and Process
+Core Functions and Workflow

 Natural Language Understanding (NLU) The system uses Natural Language Understanding technology to analyze semantics and determine the user's actual needs.
 For example: